-This is an annual pilgrimage that is undertaken by devotees of Lord Shiva on foot and these devotees are also known as Kanvaris in the Hindu mythology.
+This is an annual pilgrimage every Shravan month that is undertaken by devotees of Lord Shiva on foot.
+These devotees are also known as Kanvaris in the Hindu mythology.
 These devotees travel to the four important pilgrimage places of Gaumukh, Haridwar, Gangotri and Sultanganj to fetch the holy waters of the River Ganges.
 This holy water is then offered to Baba Baidyanath in Devgarh by the Kanvaris.

 The Kanvaris throughout the country also visit the special rivers based on their accessibility like the River Narmada, River Kshipra and other holy rivers of Southern India and offer the water to the special Jyotir Lingas of the country.

 The Beginning and End of the Kanwad Yatra